Instituto Butantan: Education and research

 Important Brazilian scientists who have worked in the Butantan Institute are: Vital Brazil, Afrânio Pompílio Gastos do Amaral, Isaias Raw, Samuel Pessoa, Willy Beçak.
 The Institute has strong collaborative ties with the Pasteur Institute, Paris, France, and with the Oswaldo Cruz Foundation, Rio de Janeiro.

 Production

-The Butantan Institute is the largest producer in Latin America (and one of the largest in the world) of immunobiologicals and biopharmaceuticals.
+The Butantan is the largest producer in Latin America (and one of the largest in the world) of immunobiologicals and biopharmaceuticals.
 In 2001 it produced ca. 110 million doses of vaccines and 300 thousand vials of hyperimmune sera.
 The institute is responsible for the production of 90% of the vaccines used in Brazil.
 The institute contains a venom farm where researchers milk around a thousand snakes for their venom which is used to make antivenoms and for medical research.

 The production units manufacture the following bioproducts: